-Play your cards right on your first day and you’ll be sure to make a great impression.
+Play your cards right on your first day at a new job and you'll be sure to make a great impression.

-You got the call, negotiated a salary, and finally landed the job you’ve been trying to nail down.
-Congratulations!
-This is the time for optimism and excitement.
-Could this be the job that truly launches your career?
+You got the call, negotiated a salary, and finally landed the job you've been trying to nail down — congratulations!
+This is the time for optimism and excitement; after all, this could be the job that truly launches your career.

-Now it’s time to get focused.
-If this truly is your big break, you want to make the most of it right out of the gate.
-That means that your very first day is crucial — it can set the tone for how your boss and your co-workers see you.
-Making a good first impression matters most right now, so there are a few things to do before starting a new job to make it a success.
-That’s no reason to stress out and put extra pressure on yourself.
-Just get yourself ready to rock your first day on the job with these simple tips.
+That means it's time to get focused and make the most of this opportunity right out of the gate.
+Your very first day of work is crucial — your first impression can set the tone for how your boss and your co-workers see you.
+It's a lot, we know, but don't stress!
+Just get yourself ready to rock the first day of your new job with these simple tips.

 Dress the part

-Are they business casual or straight up business?
+When planning your first day of work outfit, your first stop should be the company website and social media pages.
+Is your new company business casual or business formal?
 Maybe this company is more laid back and jeans are the norm.
-Whatever you see, you want to dress accordingly to be certain that your outfit is appropriate for your job.
-If you have any doubts, always err on the side of formal when choosing your ensemble for your first day.
-You’d rather be a little too dressy than too casual.
+Whatever you see, you want to dress accordingly to ensure that your outfit is appropriate for your new job.
+If you have any doubts, always err on the side of formal when choosing your ensemble for your first day of work.
+You'd rather be a little too dressy than too casual.

 Plan your commute